hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

         ...
 ```

-In at-least-once mode messages are acknowledged in the same way as in
+In the at-least-once mode messages are acknowledged in the same way as
-exactly-once mode, but message IDs are not saved to the snapshot.
+in the exactly-once mode, but message IDs are not saved to the snapshot.

 If you have no processing guarantee enabled, the processor will consume
-the messages in `DUPS_OK_ACKNOWLEDGE` mode.
+the messages in the `DUPS_OK_ACKNOWLEDGE` mode.

 #### JMS Sink Connector